Zaki1203/Human-Resource-Dashboard-Overview/README.md

 ##  Project Objective
 The primary objective of this HR Dashboard is to deliver a centralized, interactive platform for monitoring, analyzing, and understanding key HR metrics.
 The dashboard is structured into four main sections — Overview, Demographics, Income, and Employee Records View — each tailored to support strategic HR decision-making and workforce analysis.

-Absolutely!
-Here’s a well-structured **Project Objectives** section based on your dashboard features:

----

-**Project Objectives**

-The primary objective of this HR Dashboard is to deliver a centralized, interactive platform for monitoring, analyzing, and understanding key HR metrics.
-The dashboard is structured into four main sections — **Overview**, **Demographics**, **Income**, and **Employee Records View** — each tailored to support strategic HR decision-making and workforce analysis.

 ### 1. **Overview**
 - Display the **total number of hired, active, and terminated employees** to give a snapshot of current workforce dynamics.
 - Visualize **hiring and termination trends over the years** to identify recruitment and attrition patterns.